Fairview Park (Hong Kong)

 Fairview Park (錦綉花園 (gam2 sau3 faa1 jyun2)) is a substantial private residential estate in the Yuen Long District in the New Territories of Hong Kong.
 It is unusual in Hong Kong for consisting of freestanding houses, rather than flats.

 History

-Fairview Park was built in 1976 by Canadian Overseas Development (加拿大海外發展有限公司).
+Fairview Park was built in 1976 by Canadian Overseas Development (加拿大海外建設有限公司, afterward renamed to Fairland Holdings Limited 俊業海外建設有限公司) and completed between January 1977 to 27 December 1989.

 The development of Fairview Park on fish farming land at Tai Shang Wai was a source of controversy at the time of its planning and construction.
 Concerns included ecological aspects, due to its proximity to marshland bordering Deep Bay, and the transport implications, with the majority of the inhabitants expected to work in the Victoria Harbour area.

 Features

 The estate covers an area of 1.16 km2 and comprises 5,024 houses.
 There are 13 different types of house, ranging in size from 79 to 157 m2.
 Each house has a front and back garden as well as a car port.
 There is a 15,000 m2 artificial lake.
 Fairview Park has its own sewage treatment plant, the end product of which is used for watering vegetation, cleaning streets within the estate and providing a source of water for the nearby Mai Po prawn farm.
 Statistically, there are more than 100 streets, which measure a combined 27 km.
 It has three schools, 60 parks, a Christian and Missionary Alliance church, a supermarket, a fire station, medical centres, a post office, restaurants and a country club.